gssriram/MoERad/README.md

 # MoERad: Mixture of Experts for Radiology Report Generation

 This is the implementation of MoERad that was submitted as part of [ReXrank](https://rexrank.ai/) Leaderboard.
-We have trained and evaluated two variants of the MoERad model on IU-Xray and MIMIC-CXR-JPG datasets.
-The models' predictions on IU-Xray and MIMIC test splits and their corresponding CXR-Metrics scores can be found in the `results/iu_xray` and `results/mimic-car` folders, respectively.
+We have trained and evaluated two variants of the MoERad model on IU-Xray dataset.
+The models' predictions on IU-Xray and the corresponding CXR-Metrics scores can be found in the `results/iu_xray` folder.
 The model generates only the "Findings" part of the report.

 ## Download Model Checkpoints
-The code requires the following checkpoints to generate reports: `pretrained_BCL.pt`, `MoE_model-IUXray.pt`, and `MoE_model-MIMIC.pt`.
+The code requires the following checkpoints to generate reports: `pretrained_BCL.pt` and `MoE_model-IUXray.pt`.

 You can download the `pretrained_BCL.pt` and `MoE_model-IUXray.pt` checkpoints from this [Google Drive link](https://drive.google.com/drive/folders/1CtzPf39mpvpW6l3l6UcfbP6ghGVkpshX?usp=sharing).
 Once downloaded, please place all the three files in the `models` folder.